NIH Sponsored Lipid Sciences Training Program

 and Sciences and include:

-Training for students will include traditional didactic course work, seminars, journal clubs, research meetings, ethics and professional development training, participation in cutting-edge research projects, grant writing, and scientific presentations both within the Training Program environment and at regional and national meetings.
+Training for students includes traditional didactic course work, seminars, journal clubs, research meetings, ethics and professional development training, participation in cutting-edge research projects, grant writing, and scientific presentations both within the Training Program environment and at regional and national meetings.
 All trainees are required to write an F31 or equivalent foundation grant application during their training period.
 Areas of emphasis or focus for students in lipid sciences include:

 - Functional genomics of lipid metabolism